ewjmulder/immerse/domain/README.md

 The Immerse domain module contains all classes that make up the world of dynamic sound.
 It has classes for real world items such as a room, speaker and sound card.
 It uses concepts like scenario, snapshot and playback to define the desired playback scenarios.
 And for the dynamic part we have locations and volume algorithms that calculate the volume distribution among the speakers.
+For more detailed information about these classes, see their javadoc.

 ## Design

 Some important points about the design considerations of the domain module.

+### Extensible

+The case classes like `Scenario`, `Room` and `Speaker` are fixed, but the domain module defines several extension points for dynamic logic.
+At those points an interface is defined that defines what kind of behavior is expected.
+Several possible implementation are provided in the [toolbox module](../toolbox/README.md), but of course it's possible to create your own implementations as well.

+The following interfaces exist:
+* `AudioResource`, that provides an AudioInputStream
+* `Playback`, that defines when to stop the playback of a scenario
+* `DynamicLocation`, that represents a location that changes over time
+* `VolumeRatiosAlgorithm`, that calculated the relative volumes for all speakers
+* `NormalizeAlgorithm`, that normalizes the relative volumes for the speakers

 ### Immutable